 A slice of shepherd’s pie pairs perfectly with various vegetables and sauces.
 Many variations have popped up through the years, including adding Guinness to the gravy sauce.

-Champ is another testament to the importance of potato in Irish cuisine.
+Champ is another testament to the importance of potatoes in Irish cuisine.
 It’s a simple dish that’s easy and inexpensive to make.

-Champ is a creamy mixture of mashed potatoes, butter, and milk, topped with chopped scallions.
+Champ is a creamy mixture of mashed potatoes, butter, milk, and chopped scallions.

 Throughout Ireland, you’ll also see another dish that’s almost identical to champ in colcannon.

 Colcannon is the same buttery, hot mashed potato mixture, but kale and cabbage are used instead of chopped scallions.